Planning for Dental Implants

 Frequently Asked Questions

-Learn what to expect with dental implants, including treatment steps, costs, and recovery, to better understand your options and what the process involves.
+Learn more about dental implants, including treatment steps, costs, and recovery, to better understand your options and how the process may work.

 Can you get a full set of teeth with implants?

-Replacing a full set of missing teeth with dental implants is possible.
+In some cases, a full set of missing teeth can be replaced with dental implants, depending on individual suitability.
 This type of replacement is often done through a full arch restoration, where several implants are placed in the jaw to support a custom-made prosthesis.
 Instead of replacing every missing tooth with an individual implant, a smaller number, usually four to six, can support an entire upper or lower arch.
-This approach is designed to restore chewing function and comfort while reducing the total number of procedures required.
+This approach is aimed at improving chewing function and reducing the number of procedures required.

 There are two common types of full arch restorations.
-The first is an implant-supported bridge, which is securely attached to implants and remains in place during daily activities.
+The first is an implant-supported bridge, which is attached to implants and designed to remain in place during daily activities.
 The second is an implant-retained denture, which is removable and clips onto implants for added stability.
-Both options offer improved support compared to traditional dentures, particularly during chewing and speaking, and do not rely on adhesives.
+Both options may provide greater stability than traditional dentures and are designed to function without adhesives.

 A full arch restoration does not require one implant for each missing tooth.
 Instead, a smaller number of implants are placed to support a full arch prosthesis.
-This often ranges from four to six implants per arch, depending on the treatment approach and individual oral health.
+In many cases, four to six implants may be used per arch, but this varies depending on individual clinical factors.

-The number of implants needed depends on several factors, including available bone, spacing of missing teeth, and whether the prosthesis is removable or remains in place under professional care.
+The number of implants needed depends on several factors, including available bone, spacing of missing teeth, and whether the prosthesis is removable or designed to stay in place under professional care.
 In some cases, additional procedures such as bone grafting may be recommended before implant placement, especially if bone density is limited or uneven.
+Bone grafting carries its own risks and recovery requirements, which your dentist will discuss during consultation.

-At Eversmile Dental, full arch dental implants start from $6,400.
+At Eversmile Dental, full arch dental implants start from $6,400 (costs vary depending on individual treatment needs – consultation required for a personalised quote).
 The cost of dental implants for a full-mouth restoration can vary based on oral health, bone quality, and the type of restoration planned.
 Total fees may be higher if additional procedures are needed, such as bone grafting, extractions, or sinus lifts, before implant placement.

 During your consultation, your dental team will review your needs and provide a detailed breakdown of costs, including any steps required before or after treatment.
-Payment flexibility is available through Eversmile Dental payment plans, which are designed to support those exploring long-term restorative care.
-If you’re comparing options and looking into affordable dental implants, requesting a written quote is a good first step.
+Eversmile Dental payment plans are available and may assist eligible patients in managing treatment costs.
+If you’re comparing options and looking into flexible payment options for dental implants, requesting a written quote is a good first step.
 Discussing dental financing options can also help you make an informed choice based on your goals and budget.

-Full-mouth dental implants may be a valuable long-term option for many people with multiple missing teeth.
+Full-mouth dental implants may be considered as a long-term treatment option for people with multiple missing teeth, depending on suitability.
 They are designed to support oral function and comfort in ways that removable dentures may not.
 Below are several points to consider when deciding whether this option may suit your needs:

 • Improved stability while eating and speaking:

-Implant-supported teeth are anchored to the jaw, which can reduce slipping or movement during meals and conversation.
+Implant-supported teeth are anchored to the jaw, which may help reduce slipping or movement during meals and conversation compared with removable dentures.

 • Support for jawbone health: